processing/p5.js-web-editor/README.md

    * Windows: https://www.docker.com/docker-windows
 2. Clone this repository and cd into it
 3. `$ docker-compose -f docker-compose-development.yml build`
-4. `$ docker-compose -f docker-compose-development.yml run --rm server npm run fetch-examples`
+4. `$ docker-compose -f docker-compose-development.yml run --rm app npm run fetch-examples`

 Now, anytime you wish to start the server with its dependencies, you can run: